AdobeDocs/learning-manager.en/help/migrated/kb/customize-theme-aem.md

 ---

-# Customize theme for AEM components {#customize-theme-for-aem-components}
+# Customize theme for AEM components

 Use the JSON below to customize the catalog widget.